 What causes hemoglobin E trait?

-If you inherited the defect from both parents, it can cause complications, such as:
+If you inherited the defect from both parents or from 1 parent and a different abnormal hemoglobin from the other parent, it can cause problems, such as:

 - Hemoglobin E disease.
+This means you have 1 hemoglobin gene from each parent.
 This causes a slight defect in the hemoglobin beta, or HBB, gene.
-It results in small and irregularly shaped red blood cells.
+It results in small and irregularly-shaped red blood cells.

 - Hemoglobin E/thalassemia.
+This means you have 1 hemoglobin gene from 1 parent, and a beta-thalassemia gene from the other parent.
 In this disease, the hemoglobin E causes anemia symptoms.

 - Hemoglobin sickle E disease.
+This means you have 1 hemoglobin gene from 1 parent and a sickle cell hemoglobin gene from the other parent.
 This is a milder form of sickle cell anemia.

 What are the symptoms of hemoglobin E trait?

 Those with hemoglobin E trait plus a second abnormal hemoglobin gene (as described above), may have thalassemia, or anemia-like symptoms.
 Symptoms are rare but may include: